emlinking/python-mwchatter/README.md

 image, since attempting to indent the image may not make sense.
 In this cases users commenting below them will be interpreted to be replying to the person that broke indentation rather than the original poster.

+Additional issues (added by emlinking):
+* Even in the original package, sometimes an extra empty comment is parsed at the end of a section.

 ## Running tests ##
 From base directory